sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 1. TABLE_CONFIG: config_db STATIC_ROUTE_TABLE cache (for the route with "bfd"="true" only)
 2. TABLE_NEXTHOP: different prefixes may have same nexthop.
 This table is used to track which prefix is using the nexthop.
 3. TABLE_BFD: bfd session created by StaticRouteBfd.
 The contents are part of appl_db BFD_SESSION_TABLE (for the session its peer IP is in nexthop table). *Assumption: BFD session is not shared with other applications*
-4. TABLE_SR: the static routes written to appl_db STATIC_ROUTE_TABLE by BfdRouteManager (with "expiry"="false").
+4. TABLE_SRT: the static routes written to appl_db STATIC_ROUTE_TABLE by BfdRouteManager (with "expiry"="false").
 It's nexthop list might be different from the configuration depends on BFD session state.<br>

 <img src="static_rt_bfd_table.png" width="400">
 <br  />